 This model has been successfully replicated by 11 community groups across the country, but a large urban city has not yet implemented it as institutional practice.
 With the support of key allies, Philadelphia is well-positioned to be the first major urban adopter of participatory defense.

-Through his Stoneleigh Fellowship, Raj is collaborating with the Defender Association of Philadelphia and community stakeholders to establish the participatory defense model in Philadelphia’s juvenile justice system.
-In addition, with Philadelphia as the blueprint city, Raj will work with his San Jose-based nonprofit Silicon Valley De-Bug to make participatory defense a new national field of practice and build a network of communities utilizing it.
+Through his Stoneleigh Fellowship, Raj collaborated with the Defender Association of Philadelphia and community stakeholders to establish the participatory defense model in Philadelphia’s juvenile justice system.
+In addition, with Philadelphia as the blueprint city, Raj is working with his San Jose-based nonprofit Silicon Valley De-Bug to make participatory defense a new national field of practice and build a network of communities utilizing it.

 - Institute the participatory defense model in Philadelphia’s juvenile courts.
-Raj will convene a multi-stakeholder planning group to oversee the implementation of the model, lead trainings with community-based organizations, and help build an infrastructure to sustain the work.
+Raj convened a multi-stakeholder planning group to oversee the implementation of the model, lead trainings with community-based organizations, and help build an infrastructure to sustain the work.

 - Expand the participatory defense model nationally.
-Raj will establish a national network of participatory defense hubs, create training materials, memorialize the lessons of practitioners in an open-source platform, and convene hubs from across the country to share lessons and exchange best practices.
+Raj established a national network of participatory defense hubs, create training materials, memorialize the lessons of practitioners in an open-source platform, and convene hubs from across the country to share lessons and exchange best practices.